ccb-hms/scDiagnostics/README.md

 2023-08-04

 <h2>
-scDiagnostics: The package implements set of diagnostic functions to check appropriateness of cell assignments in single cell gene expression profiles
+scDiagnostics: diagnostic functions to assess the quality of cell type assignments in single-cell RNA-seq data
 </h2>
 <h3>
 Getting started